-Reviews of Voyager were written from 1995-2001 during the series' original run.
-Please note that all reviews contain spoilers.
+Reviews of Voyager were written from 1995-2001 during the original run of the series.
+Note: All reviews contain spoilers.

 Season 3 (1996-1997)